Could Lausanne possibly be the ultimate mid-sized town in Switzerland?

 And best of all, the permanent exhibit is free of charge, with exhaustive guide booklets in various languages just waiting to be picked up.
 From its collection of Vaud holdings, the MCBA Musée cantonal des Beaux-Arts showcases ancient masterpieces and contemporary installations.

 From Albert Anker to Alberto Giacometti and Ai WeiWei, our two-hour visit is full of emotion, inspiration, and occasional LOLs.

 In the special exhibits section on the top floor, make sure to step into the world of René Bauermeister.
 The MCBA has dedicated “California Dreaming” to this fairly unknown Neuchâtel-based artist.
-His use of industrial materials such as aluminium or inflatable plastic makes this collection a precious discovery for anyone into the likes of Allan Kaprow, Andy Warhol, or Jeff Koons.
+His use of industrial materials such as aluminum or inflatable plastic makes this collection a precious discovery for anyone into the likes of Allan Kaprow, Andy Warhol, or Jeff Koons.

-Interactive pop art at the Selfie Hotel
+Closed: Interactive pop art at the Selfie Hotel